typetron/typetron.org/tutorials/blog/routing.md

     @Post()
     add() {
-        return 'this route will add an article';
+        return 'this route will add an article'
     }
 }
 ```